Nicotine Exposure and Metabolites

 What is the window of detection for nicotine and its metabolites?

 The window of detection for nicotine is brief; therefore, nicotine concentration may not be a good indicator of smoking status.
 However, cotinine, a major metabolite of nicotine, may be detected up to 7 days after exposure.
-Tobacco users who abstain from tobacco for 2 weeks have cotinine concentrations comparable to those of unexposed nontobacco users, <3 ng/mL.
-However, due to potential secondary or tertiary exposure, one can present with persistently low concentrations of cotinine in urine even after smoking cessation.
+Tobacco users who abstain from tobacco for 2 weeks have cotinine concentrations comparable to those of unexposed nontobacco users. , However, due to potential secondary or tertiary exposure, one can present with persistently low concentrations of cotinine in urine even after smoking cessation.

 How is anabasine testing used to determine smoking status?

 Anabasine is a minor tobacco alkaloid that can be used as a biomarker to evaluate smoking abstinence and can help differentiate between individuals using tobacco and those using various nicotine replacement therapies.
 However, anabasine testing has a relatively low clinical sensitivity, and anabasine may be present in supplements and electronic cigarettes.
-Because of the possibility of false-positive and false-negative results, anabasine levels should be interpreted in the context of other nicotine biomarkers.
-A study from ARUP Laboratories has shown that anabasine can be present in concentrations of up to 144 ng/mL in urine samples of individuals who test positive for nicotine.
+Anabasine levels should be interpreted in the context of other nicotine biomarkers.

 Does laboratory testing for exposure differ based on the nicotine delivery source?

-Can certain foods lead to a positive test for nicotine or metabolites?
+Can consuming certain foods lead to a positive test for nicotine or its metabolites?

-Dietary intake of nicotine may be an important factor in the interpretation of nicotine testing in nonsmokers.
-Foods that contain nicotine include cauliflower, eggplants, potatoes, and tomatoes.
-An individual may consume enough of these foods to obtain 1 µg of nicotine, the amount comparable to that inhaled by a passive smoker.
-The method of absorption is different when eating than it is when inhaling, and the level of nicotine is lower when the nicotine-containing foods are cooked.
+Dietary intake of nicotine may be an important factor to consider in the interpretation of nicotine test results in nonsmokers.
+Foods that contain nicotine include cauliflower, eggplant, potatoes, and tomatoes.
+It is possible for an individual to consume enough of these foods to accumulate an amount of nicotine comparable to the amount inhaled by a passive smoker.
+The level of nicotine is lower when nicotine-containing foods are cooked.

 Indications for Testing

-Testing is appropriate when it is necessary to evaluate individuals for recent use of nicotine-containing products or passive exposure to nicotine.
-Testing can also be used to document use of tobacco versus purified nicotine products to assess compliance with smoking-cessation programs or to verify abstinence from nicotine-containing products when qualifying patients for surgery or organ transplant.
+Testing is appropriate to evaluate individuals for recent use of nicotine-containing products or passive exposure to nicotine.
+Testing can also document use of tobacco versus use of purified nicotine products to assess compliance with smoking-cessation programs or to verify abstinence from nicotine-containing products when qualifying patients for surgery or organ transplantation.

 Laboratory Testing